 Blaze was born with a natural gift for harmonies.
 As a part of her daily regimen, she comes up with her own unique interpretations for just about every current song playing on the radio.
 In a recent interview, when asked how she handles the transition from being on stage to “normal” life when she’s not working on music, Blaze answered, “There is no transition.
 I mean, I can’t remember an age or a time where music wasn’t a part of my every day.
 That’s all I’ve ever known, so to me that is normal life.”

 Kruz and Blaze starting performing as a band in 2012, mostly playing with adult professional musicians.
-Though within the last year they’ve added new members Mateo Segovia (guitar) and Victoria Arsova (vocals).
-The chemistry was instant, and it comes across when you see them perform.
-Together these four young musicians are charting a fresh, new path in the pop rock music scene.
+Though within the last year they’ve added new members and the chemistry is instantly apparent, and it comes across when you see them perform.
+Together these young musicians are charting a fresh, new path in the pop rock music scene.